-‘Doc McStuffins’/’Winnie The Pooh’ Crossover; ‘McStuffins’ Renewed For Season 5
+‘Doc McStuffins’-‘Winnie The Pooh’ Crossover: ‘McStuffins’ Renewed For Season 5

 The producers of Doc McStuffins were primarily inspired by the Artemis Medical Society, a community organization that was founded by female African-American doctors to improve the quality of healthcare.
 Deadline reports that Doc McStuffins has become so popular that the animated character also features in books, DVDs, theme park attractions, soundtracks, and other products that are part of the Disney Junior franchise.

 Doc McStuffins has been popular largely due to its representation of a little girl who brings her toys to life in the absence of grown-ups.
 The animation is reminiscent of Bill Watterson’s Calvin and Hobbes comic strip that focused on the humorous interaction between a little boy and his stuffed tiger.
 However, Calvin & Hobbes was targeted towards a slightly older audience, while Doc McStuffins is a simple cartoon program that is targeted towards preschoolers who love to see how the little doctor treats her patients.
-Doc McStuffins has inspired children of all ethnicities, while being particularly inspirational to children of color who finally have a popular role model to emulate.
+Doc McStuffins has inspired children of all ethnicities while being particularly inspirational to children of color who finally have a popular role model to emulate.

 Doc McStuffins will greet fans at Disney’s Animal Kingdom starting later this month! https://t.co/Y5MFSn1WgR pic.twitter.com/Ozwllc9VpO